iifawzi/parcels-delivery-service/README.md

 - The error handling and the domain exceptions, as mentioned above.

+- Using `class-validator` and data-transfer-objects (DTOs) instead of JOI.

 - Moving the errors messages to a single file, instead of having them directly set in-place.

 - Using `socket` for the shipments status updates, so the biker and the customer can see the changes in real time